oothomas/SlicerPhotogrammetry/README.md

 ## 2. What is SAM?

-**SAM (Segment Anything Model)** is a state-of-the-art segmentation model by Meta (Facebook Research).
+**SAM (Segment Anything Model)** is a state-of-the-art segmentation model by Meta.
 It can segment objects in images with minimal user input:
 - **Bounding boxes** around the object you wish to mask, and
 - **Inclusion (green) or Exclusion (red) points** indicating details SAM might miss or include erroneously.

 SAM supports several variants (ViT-base, ViT-large, ViT-huge) differing in file size, GPU memory demands, and inference speed.

 ---

 ## 3. Choosing the SAM Model Variant

-Upon first opening the **SlicerPhotogrammetry** module, you will see a dropdown labeled **SAM Variant**.
+Upon first opening the **Photogrammetry** module, you will see a dropdown labeled **SAM Variant**.
 The three typical variants are:

 1. **ViT-base (~376 MB):**
    - Fastest inference, least GPU memory usage.
 Good if you have limited GPU or use CPU.